coolprobn/prabinpoudel.com.np/src/posts/book-reviews/zero-to-one.md

 title: 'Zero to One [But Not a review]'
 date: 2021-06-06
 path: /book-reviews/zero-to-one/
 excerpt: 'Zero to One by Peter Thiel is a book on entrepreneurship.
-Ever new creation goes from 0 to 1.
+Every new creation goes from 0 to 1.
 This book teaches you how to get there.
 If you are copying then you are not learning.'
 image: ../../images/book-reviews/zero-to-one.webp
 categories: [book-reviews]
 tags: [quotes, not a review]